MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Current-Location.md

 C:\WINDOWS
 ```

-The **PassThru** parameter can be used with many Set commands in Windows PowerShell to return
+The **PassThru** parameter can be used with many Set commands in PowerShell to return information
-information about the result in cases in which there is no default output.
+about the result for cases in which there is no default output.

 You can specify paths relative to your current location in the same way as you would in most UNIX
 and Windows command shells.
 In standard notation for relative paths, a period (`.`) represents your